 Your privacy is important to us.
-This California Consumer Privacy Act Disclosure explains how Assurance IQ, LLC and its subsidiaries, and affiliates ( collectively, “we” or “us”) collect, use, disclose, and sell personal information relating to California residents that is subject to the California Consumer Privacy Act of 2018 (“CCPA”).
+This California Consumer Privacy Act Disclosure explains how Assurance IQ, LLC and its subsidiaries (collectively, “we” or “us”) collect, use, disclose, and sell personal information relating to California residents that is subject to the California Consumer Privacy Act of 2018 (“CCPA”).

 What is Personal Information?